sierra nevada

 Early light on Mono Lake

-We meet this young man, Levi, at the Mobile Station in Lee Vining .
+We met this young man, Levi, at the Mobile Station in Lee Vining .
 Levi is a fan of my Triumph Bonneville and a huge fan of photography, so it seemed like a nice idea to send him a portrait shot of his modern cowboy ways!

 Gifting our fantastic host Gary, at Aspen Camp, a premium bottle of WhistlePig Bourbon was a priority for us!

-Aspen Camp with Duane, Colin, Ken, Gary, Chris and Daisy
+Aspen Camp with Duane, Colin, Ken, Gary, Chris and Daisy .
+When you have a chance to visit, please remember Daisy’s favorite grain free dog treats from Trader Joes!